The two primary priorities of the Department of Transportation are:

 Transportation projects including capital projects in the West Slope and Tahoe Basin.

-Reviews transportation impacts of new commercial and residential development through traffic impact studies, maintains the County's Traffic Model and oversees and implements the Countywide Traffic Impact Mitigation Fee Program.
+Reviews transportation impacts of new commercial and residential development through traffic impact studies, maintains the County's Traffic Model and oversees and implements the Countywide Traffic Impact Fee (TIF) Program.

 County Service Area Zones of Benefit - California Government Code Section 25210 allows for the formation of county service areas in unincorporated areas, providing an alternative method of furnishing additional services and the levy of special taxes or benefit assessments to pay for the services.
 County service areas do not provide revenue; the zones of benefit provide funding for services.